 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

-In the 2018 to 2019 financial year, schools will receive £935.00 for each eligible student in Year 7 to Year 11, paid in quarterly instalments.
+In the 2018 to 2019 financial year, schools will receive £935.00 for each eligible pupils in Year 7 to Year 11, paid in quarterly instalments.

-Schools will also receive £2,300 for each student who has left local-authority care because of one of the following:
+Schools will also receive £2,300 for each pupils who has left local-authority care because of one of the following:

-If a student has been registered as eligible for free school meals and has also left local-authority care for any of the reasons above, they will attract the £2,300 rate.
+If a pupils has been registered as eligible for free school meals and has also left local-authority care for any of the reasons above, they will attract the £2,300 rate.

-In recent years, some of the initiatives in which St Aidan’s Academy has invested to support eligible students include:
+In recent years, some of the initiatives in which St Aidan’s Academy has invested to support eligible pupils include:

 The next Pupil Premium strategy review will be in September 2019.